OOlashyn/PCF-AttachmentGalleryControl/README.md

 **NEW** Update to version 1.0.0

 * UI update - Using Office Fabric UI for icons.
-* PDF Support - Added build in pdf reader using pdf.js library.
+* PDF Support - Added build-in pdf reader using pdf.js library.
 * Note text - added ability for big text to reflow to next line.
-* File download - added ability to download file.
+* File download - added ability to download the file.
 * Full Screen - open images and pdf files in full screen.

 ### Download Attachment Gallery Control